thomasmost/express-ts-sass-starter/README.md

 Once you've forked the repository and installed dependencies, run `webpack --watch`

-Client/server typescript and SASS will be compiled, as well as custom fonts, sass-loaded image assets, and index.html, all from `src`
+Client typescript and SASS will be compiled, as well as custom fonts, sass-loaded image assets, and index.html, all from `src`

 Currently the server is located in `\dist` and all compiled client files are built to `\public`